 We regret that dogs are not permitted.

 Bed linen and towels are provided for all guests.
+Anti-allergy bedding is provided.
 A hairdryer is also provided.

 Wi-Fi & Mobile Coverage

 Wi-Fi is available.
 Mobile coverage is good on most networks.

 There is oil central heating throughout.

 Lake Cottage is close to the pretty village of Belford with a golf course, an excellent farm shop, coffee shop and a couple of restaurants.
 Food fans will be delighted by the wealth of local goodies on offer including Doddington Dairy ice cream, Northumberland cheeses, Lindisfarne Oysters, Chainbridge Honey, and Craster Kippers to name but a few.
 There are also a number of excellent local pubs in the area, including the delightful Ship Inn at Low Newton famous for its seafood and microbrewery as well as the Treehouse restaurant at Alnwick Garden.

 The Middleton Hall Estate sits in a rural position six miles from the stunning beach at Bamburgh.
 Nestled behind huge sand dunes overlooked by the impressive Bamburgh Castle, the mile upon mile of pristine sands are perfect for walking, riding and sandcastle building.